 Uppsala University was established in 1477 and is the oldest university in Scandinavia.
-In a recent ranking, Uppsala ranked 59th among 2000 universities examined worldwide.
 The university currently has almost 40,000 students enrolled and offers a wide range of subject areas.
 Sweden is a beautiful country that has much to offer students interested in studying there.
-The landscape is extremely diverse and includes many forests, lakes, rivers, and mountains.
 There are also thousands of islands off the immense Swedish coastline, adding to the country's character and charm.
-Industry and commerce have been active in Uppsala since the Viking era.
-With an educated workforce and good communications, Uppsala is still an industrial and commercial center today.
+Uppsala feels similar to Gainesville, a vibrant university town with an active student community.

 Uppsala University offers many resources to students.
+Student life in Uppsala centers around student unions that facilitate students’ social and educational experiences.
+These unions are open to exchange students and help exchange students quickly find friends and a community.
+Students also have the opportunity to work part-time in the unions.
+Group work and cases are common in the classroom, though contact hours in class are less than in North America.
 The university library, Carolina Rediviva, is one of Scandinavia's most extensive and best-equipped libraries.
 There are also student unions in place at the university that will assist students in dealing with educational, financial, health care, housing and recreational matters.
 There is a small charge for their services that all students are required to pay.
 Because of Uppsala's beautiful surroundings, there are many outdoor activities available such as swimming, horseback riding, golfing, fishing, hiking, and canoeing.

 Uppsala is a historic city offering many opportunities to experience culture and inspiration.
 Some of the city's attractions include castles, ancient burial fields, galleries, museums, gardens, and historic churches.
 As Sweden's fourth largest municipality, Uppsala has the charm of a small town while offering the advantages of a big city.
 Old Uppsala is a historical center and one of the most remarkable and legendary monuments in all of Scandinavia.
 Here students can explore traces of Sweden's past, as this is the site where sacrificial rites were performed to appease ancient pagan kings.
 Other notable landmarks in Uppsala include the large cathedral, Domkyrkan, and the castle, Slottet.